Chapter 3 - Documentation and Evidence

 If the applicant is using a qualified government award or grant to establish the start-up entity’s substantial potential for rapid growth and job creation, the applicant must submit evidence to establish that the award or grant is for economic development, research and development, or job creation (or other similar monetary award typically given to start-up entities), made by a federal, state, or local government entity that regularly provides such awards or grants to start-up entities.[9]
 Such evidence may include records such as:

-- Copies of grant or award letters;
+- Copies of grant or award letters or notices;

-- Other documentation from the government entity confirming the issuance of the award or grant, including the amount of the award or grant as well as the recipient; and
+- Other documentation from the government entity confirming the issuance of the award or grant, including the amount of the award or grant as well as the recipient;

 3. Alternative Evidence Option